Articles

 Seek advice from outside your school, Emergency responders and Fire Safety Advisors are resources you can call upon to test and sharpen your response methods.

-5. Communication with Families and Communities
+5. Communication with families and communities

 • Timely and clear communication with parents and the broader community reduced panic.